JBarrada/maus_board/README.md

 ---

-### Raspberry Pi Setup:
+### Raspberry Pi Setup (Raspberry Pi 4):
-Note: I’ve only tested this on the Raspberry Pi 4 since it has additional UART interfaces that can be enabled.
-This is so that the ESP32 and LiDAR can communicate with the Pi on separate interfaces.
-This will not work on a Pi3 and I don’t know if it will work on a Pi5.
+Note: For Raspberry Pi 5 setup, see the section below

 #### Assuming a fresh install of Raspbian lite:
 `sudo apt update`